ssfsx17/ffpnp/pandoc-markdown/0810-Fusilier.md

 | ---     |
 | MP: 800 |

-Attack, and add the target's P-Def to the damage.
-Ignores P-Def when calculating the After-Armor Damage.
+Attack, and add the target's P-Def to the Initial Damage.
+Ignores P-Def after Initial Damage.

 #### Fusilier 90